SCR-284-A Part 3

 Connections can be made direct to the octal socket or use a voltage distribution strip.
 Enlarge your battery diagram to aid in the wiring task.

 - Don't make a mistake in wiring the filament power on pins 1 and 4 of the connector.
+Don't apply any of the higher voltages by mistake to any of the filament pins!

 CLICK to enlarge Octal Socket Read View